-If sales are booming and profit margins are trending upward, you may find yourself with a surplus of cash.
+If sales are booming and profit margins trend upward, you may find yourself with a surplus of cash.
 What if you could make money off this balance without taking on the risks of investing in the stock market?
 With a high-yield business savings account, you can.

 Why You Should Open a Business Savings Account

-- Easy Transfers to checking accounts when you need cash.
+- Easy Transfers: You can easily move funds from your savings accounts to checking accounts when you need cash.

-- Access to Small Business Loans.
-Lenders like to see that your business generates enough revenue to save funds.
-Also, you can use your savings for a down payment and lower the cost of funding.
+- Access to Small Business Loans: Lenders like to see that your business generates enough revenue to save funds.
+Also, you can use your savings for a down payment and reduce the cost of funding.

 How to Compare Business Savings Accounts

-With so many banks claiming to offer “the best high-yield business savings account in the industry,” it can be confusing and time-consuming to find the right one.
+With so many banks stating they offer “the best high-yield business savings account in the industry,” it can be confusing and time-consuming to find the right one.

 Annual Percentage Yield (APY)